Shock therapy (economics): Overview

 Shock therapy is a program intended to economically liberalize a mixed economy or transition a planned economy or developmentalist economy to a free-market economy through sudden and dramatic neoliberal reform.
 Shock therapy policies generally include ending price controls, stopping government subsidies, privatizing state-owned industries, and tighter fiscal policies, such as higher tax rates and lowered government spending.
 In essence, shock therapy policies can be distilled to price liberalization accompanied by strict austerity.

 The first instance of shock therapy was the neoliberal reforms of Chile under Pinochet, carried out after the military coup by Augusto Pinochet.
 The reforms were based on the liberal economic ideas centered on the University of Chicago, which became known as the Chicago Boys.
 The term is also applied to Bolivia's case.
-Bolivia successfully tackled hyperinflation in 1985 under President Victor Paz Estenssoro and Minister of Planning Gonzalo Sánchez de Lozada, using the ideas of economist Jeffrey Sachs.
-In particular, Sachs and Sanchez de Lozada cited West Germany as inspiration where, during 1947–48, price controls and government support were withdrawn over a very short period, kick-starting the German economy and completing its transition from an authoritarian post-war state.
+Bolivia successfully tackled hyperinflation in 1985 under President Victor Paz Estenssoro and Minister of Planning Gonzalo Sánchez de Lozada, using the ideas of the young Harvard economist Jeffrey Sachs.

-Economic liberalism rose to prominence after the 1970s and liberal shock therapy became increasingly used as a response to economic crises, for example by the International Monetary Fund (IMF) in the 1997 Asian Financial Crisis.
+Economic liberalism rose to prominence after the 1960s and liberal shock therapy became increasingly used as a response to economic crises, for example by the International Monetary Fund (IMF) in the 1997 Asian financial crisis.
 Shock therapy has been controversial, with its proponents arguing that it helped to end economic crises, stabilized economies, and paved the way for economic growth, while its critics including economist Joseph Stiglitz believed that it helped deepen them unnecessarily and created unnecessary social suffering.

 In post-Soviet Russia and other post-Communist states, neoliberal reforms based on the Washington Consensus resulted in a surge in excess mortality and decreasing life expectancy, along with rising economic inequality, corruption, and poverty.
 Isabella Weber of the University of Massachusetts said: "As a result of shock therapy, Russia experienced a rise in mortality beyond that of any previous peacetime experiences of an industrialized country."
 The Gini ratio increased by an average of 9 points for all post-Communist states.
 The average post-Communist state had returned to 1989 levels of per-capita GDP by 2005, although some are still far behind that.
 In Russia, the average real income for 99 percent of people was lower in 2015 than in 1991.
 According to William Easterly, successful market economies rest on a framework of law, regulation, and established practice, which cannot be instantaneously created in a society that was formerly authoritarian, heavily centralised, and subject to state ownership of assets.

-German historian Philipp Ther asserted that the imposition of shock therapy had little to do with future economic growth.
+German historian Philipp Ther asserted that the imposition of shock therapy had little to do with future economic growth in Europe.
+Notable proponent Jeffrey Sachs has stated that he believes shock therapy should be accompanied by debt forgiveness.